What is MaxDiff analysis?

-Definition: MaxDiff analysis, also known as the best-worst scaling is an analytic approach used to gauge survey respondents preference score for different items.
+MaxDiff analysis is also known as the Maximum Difference Scaling or Best-Worst Scaling.
+It is an analytic approach used to determine survey respondents’ preference scores for different items.
 MaxDiff analysis is similar to the conjoint analysis in many ways.
-However, the only visible difference being MaxDiff is easier to use and is more comprehensive when you want to analyze critical research situations.
+However, the only visible difference is that MaxDiff is easier to use and is more comprehensive when you want to analyze critical research situations.

 Message testing, customer satisfaction, brand preference, and product features are the typical surveys where researchers use MaxDiff analysis to predict outcomes.
 Maximum Difference Scaling or MaxDiff question involves the ‘Best’ and ‘Worst’ scales in a given set.
 Researchers ask the respondents to pick the most and least important factors in given answer options.